rivshr27/trexquant-hangmanchallengequantitativerese/README.md

 When testing on a corpus of 250,000 words, this optimal strategy achieved an accuracy of 96%.
 This suggests that if the test set is identical to the training data, the accuracy limit should be quite high.

-However, it's important to note that if the test set and training set are two disjoint sets, the upper bound on accuracy would be significantly lower.
-I did not provide an analysis for this more realistic scenario where the model is evaluated on an unseen test set.

 In summary:
 - A random guessing strategy provides a lower bound on expected accuracy